-Finding ways to drastically reduce GBV in South Africa has never been more urgent.
-South Africa has very high rates of violence against women and victims of GBV.
+Finding ways to drastically reduce gender-based violence in South Africa has never been more urgent.

 According to the United Nations, GBV is “any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women.
 This includes threats of violence, coercion or arbitrary deprivation of liberty, whether occurring in public or private”.

 GBV is rife in South Africa and statistics from online knowledge portal SaferSpaces illustrate just how severe the problem is.